-The Slice House is a comfortable, low cost, hybrid-fabricated, family home.
-The house is an extruded box from which slices were cut to reduce the its size respond to functional needs and sculpt spaces.
+The Slice House is a comfortable, low cost, hybrid-fabricated family home.
+The house is an extruded box from which slices are cut to reduce its size and to respond to functional needs.
 A dramatic slice in the front of the house conceals the carport from the street.
 A second large opposing slice on the south side create a covered sun deck.
-The slices create spaces simple in their design and materials yet spatially intriguing.

-The house is made of simple materials and exploits their inherent beauty.
-It is hybridly fabricated, with the central elements prefabricated and assembled on site over a locally poured concrete base which literally and figuratively anchors the home its location.
-The lower level is a combination of exposed concrete floors, white GWB walls, a minimal kitchen cabinets, large glass windows and a few accents of bamboo wood for the short flight of stairs to the kitchen and the coat closet doors.
+The house takes advantage of the inherent beauty of its simple materials.
+It is fabricated in a hybrid manner, with the central elements prefabricated and assembled on site over a locally poured concrete base which literally and figuratively anchors the home.
+The lower level is a combination of exposed concrete floors, white GWB walls, large glass windows, and a few accents of bamboo for the short flight of stairs to the kitchen.

-Low winter sunlight enters the large south windows of the great room, heating the concrete floor and moderating temperature changes throughout the day.
-The high summer sun is blocked by the large roof overhang, allowing the thermal mass to keep the house cool.
-A Photovoltaic (PV) panel system can be added to further reduce energy consumption.
+Low winter sunlight enters the great room’s large south windows, heating the concrete floor and moderating temperature changes throughout the day.
+The large roof overhang blocks the high summer sun, allowing the thermal mass to keep the house cool.
+A photovoltaic (PV) panel system can be added to further reduce energy consumption.